-Products: Continuous planning activities in furtherance of the plan and in preparation for interim amendments and/or the next five-year update include Products of SFYs 2025 MTP activities will include:
+Products: Continuous planning activities in furtherance of the MTP and in preparation for interim amendments and/or the next five-year update include:

-- Application of updated plan elements to continuous regional planning activities. - Rather than letting opportunities for discretionary federal funding go by because existing planned projects don't meet project-cost minimums, work with regional jurisdictions to develop a list of high-cost projects (or system-wide projects) that would most likely only be funded with awards from federal discretionary programs. - Continued maintenance and improvement of the website dedicated to the regional/metropolitan transportation plan especially visualization resources like maps and data filtering. - Continued collaboration with WSDOT to make best use of data reporting products developed for state-wide and regional monitoring of safety and system performance measures and targets. - Continued development and application of regional, inter-jurisdictional corridor planning strategy. - Increased attention to the region's non-motorized network (bike & ped facilities, trails) including connections to transit and recreational facilities. - Continued improvement and updates of analytical products (e.g. model configurations, mapping outputs, metrics selection) - Work with the CTAG, tribal representatives, and with other stakeholders to implement appropriate elements of WCOG's public participation plan.

-Schedule: The next MTP update is due in 2027.
+- Application of updated plan elements to continuous regional planning activities. - Rather than letting opportunities for discretionary federal funding go by because existing planned projects don't meet project-cost minimums, work with regional jurisdictions to develop a list of high-cost projects (or system-wide projects) that would most likely only be funded with awards from federal discretionary programs. - Continued maintenance and improvement of the website dedicated to the regional/metropolitan transportation plan especially visualization resources like maps and data filtering. - Continued collaboration with WSDOT to make best use of data reporting products developed for state-wide and regional monitoring of safety and system performance measures and targets. - Continued development and application of regional, inter-jurisdictional corridor planning strategy. - Increased attention to the region's non-motorized network (bike & ped facilities, trails) including connections to transit and recreational facilities. - Continued improvement and updates of analytical products (e.g. model configurations, mapping outputs, metrics selection) - Work with the CTAG, tribal representatives, and with other stakeholders to implement appropriate elements of WCOG's public participation plan. - Integrate Safety Action Plan into MTP activities and seek implementation funds, if available Schedule: The next MTP update is due in 2027.